ai-cfia/dev-rel-docs/Tooling/Diagrams/Mermaid-Diagrams.md

 In short, mermaid help developer create diagram to document their work.
 Mermaid is also integrated into Azure DevOps and GitHub.
 Using Mermaid can help developer to document their issues easily without having to create a diagram on another platform first.
-Mermaid support a wide variety of diagram such as:
+Mermaid supports a wide variety of diagram such as:

 * sequence diagram
 * flowchart